The Thrive For Good Growing Food Course

 There’s no special formula for this.
 Just choose some plants that you’d like to have more of and plan to sow them regularly, perhaps every couple of weeks.

-I especially do this with different types of lettuces and other greens, but you may decide to include beets, bush beans, carrots, etc.
+I especially do this with different types of lettuce and other greens, but you may decide to include beets, bush beans, carrots, and others.

 Planning Your Garden

-Most food plants want full sun, which, in horticulture, means at least 6 hours a day, but really, for most food plants, 10+ hours a day is better.
+Most food plants require full sun, which, in horticulture, means at least six hours of direct sunlight per day.
+However, for most food plants, 10 hours or more a day is preferable.

 If you don’t have full sun, there are some plants that grow in part shade, even if they take longer to mature and don’t get as big.
-Your main options are various lettuces and greens, many herbs, and many root vegetables.
+Your main options include various lettuces and greens, numerous herbs, and a wide range of root vegetables.

 If you do have good sun and you’re growing tall plants like climbing tomatoes or beans, it’s best to put them on the side of the bed that allows the rest of the garden to remain in full sun, unless you’re growing some plants that like a little shade, in which case, you may use the climbing plants to provide shade for them.

-The spacing between plants in the garden is different depending on the plant.
+The spacing between plants in the garden varies depending on the type of plant.
 Planting in rows is fine, although if you’re an efficiency nerd, you can get about 15% more plants if you plant in a hexagon pattern.

 Either way, you don’t have to have big rows between plants.
-Farmers plant in rows with wide spaces between them so their tractors can drive through the field during the growing season.
+Farmers plant in rows with wide spaces between them, allowing their tractors to drive through the field during the growing season.

 You can plant things closer together, which reduces soil moisture evaporation, decreases weeds, and protects the soil.

-There’s no magical way to lay out a garden, and although I’ve seen charts of how many of each type of plant to grow per person, the truth is, that’s entirely up to you.
+There’s no magical way to lay out a garden, and although I’ve seen charts of how many of each type of plant to grow per person, the truth is that it’s entirely up to you.

 To summarize these planting preparation lessons, here are the main things to remember: